tomordonez/tomordonez.github.io/_posts/2018-05-09-get-schema-sqlite-python.md

     sqlite> SELECT * FROM Users;
     1|homer|homer@simpson.com

-I just created a simple table and added one record.

-Or you could do this in a Python script:
+You can also create a SQLite database and table using a Python script:

     import sqlite3
     conn = sqlite3.connect('users.sqlite')